Don’t be scared to meet new people

 Speaking often is important for cultural as well as linguistic reasons

-The biggest regret I have in both this mission to perfect my Brazilian Portuguese and in the previous one of learning Czech, is not that I didn’t study enough grammar, or read more newspapers etc., but that I didn’t practise enough.
-Even living in the country is not enough; you have to try hard to make sure that you are speaking with natives (or at least, with other learners if you can’t travel) as often as possible.
+The biggest regret I had about my mission to perfect my Brazilian Portuguese and in a previous mission of learning Czech, is not that I didn't study enough grammar, or read more newspapers etc., but that I didn't practise enough.
+Even living in the country is not enough; you have to try hard to make sure that you are speaking with natives (or at least, with other learners if you can't travel) as often as possible.

 As well as this, I've noticed that I could “cheat” in Prague and just not say anything and people would presume that I was Czech most of the time!
 In some northern/eastern European and North American cultures, this is the norm.
 You have to give strangers their space and speak only when spoken to or if you have something important to say…

 That is not the case in Brazil and other Latin cultures.
 Not speaking shows them immediately that I'm a foreigner; not because of my outward appearance, but because Brazilians are very social and if you are in almost any situation where you are near someone for more than a few seconds, a conversation naturally starts, where us foreigners would presume that it's rude to impose yourself.